QARANC.co.uk Find Extra Work

 Hospital Carrier St David

 During the same operation Hospital Carrier St David was also helping to save the wounded and whilst at sea was also attacked and was sunk.
 It took six minutes to sink and this gave little time for the brave QAIMNS and RAMC staff to help their patients evacuate.
-The Captain of the Hospital Carrier St David, the Royal Army Medical Corps Commanding Officer, two QA nurses and several RAMC orderlies went down with her (cited in the book Women Who Went to War by Eric Taylor).
+The Captain of the vessel, the Royal Army Medical Corps Commanding Officer, two QA nurses and several RAMC orderlies went down with her (cited in the book Women Who Went to War by Eric Taylor).

 One of the lost nurses was Sister Winnie Harrison whose name is on the Brookwood Memorial.
 There is an image of this on the War Graves Memorials Nurses page.